ZupIT/beagle-docs/content/en/flutter/getting-started.md

 # Configuration and start up

 ## Step 1.
 Create the BeagleService
-In order to work, Beagle needs and instance of the class BeagleService, which can be instantiated as follows:
+In order to work, Beagle needs an instance of the class BeagleService, which can be instantiated as follows:

 ```dart
 import 'package:beagle/beagle.dart';